rafaelbidese/ei-projects/esp32-examples/README.md

 I have tested the code on an ESP32-CAM using the Arduino environment and further I intend to use to this setup to capture image and post it to the ingestion API.

-So far, I can encode regular the standard message to CBOR.
-Next steps are possibly:
+So far, I can:

+* Encode regular the standard message to CBOR
 * Post standard data to the Ingestion API

+Next steps are:

 * Encode image and send it to the Ingestion API

 [Further Edge Impulse Documentation](https://docs.edgeimpulse.com/reference#c-sdk-usage-guide)